I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 4. "Recovery";

-Many users who have laptops or computers in their hands, or maybe all together, may encounter problems entering the BIOS.
-They still collide, so how to get in boot menu needs to be sorted out.
-The instruction will not be for one specific computer.
-I will try to paint as many models of laptops and computers as possible.
-If you don't know what BIOS is, read the article about it here.
+Many users who have laptops or computers, or maybe all together, may encounter problems entering the BIOS.
+They still collide, so how to enter Boot Menu need to figure it out.
+The instructions will not be for one specific computer.
+I will try to describe as many models of laptops and computers as possible.
+If you don’t know what a BIOS is, read the article about it here.

-In order to enter bios on a desktop computer, usually, when you turn it on, you need to press the key DEL (Delete).
-In general, you should see something like this: Press DEL to run setup… or Press DEL to Enter Setup...
+In order to enter bios on a desktop computer, usually when turning it on, you need to press the key DEL (Delete).
+In general, you should see something like this: Press DEL to run Setup… or Press DEL to Enter Setup...
 And quickly press DEL.

 This entry option is found on motherboards in 90% of cases.
-It happens that at the entrance you need to press either F1, or F2.
-If you didn’t have time to press in time, you will have to do the procedure again, restart the computer and try to press again.
+It happens that when logging in you need to press either F1, or F2.
+If you didn’t manage to click in time, you will have to do the procedure again, restart the computer and try to click again.
 With systems installed on SSD drives this is quite difficult to do.
-Who does not know, read.
+Who doesn't know, read.
 In general, we talked about computers.
 Now let's move on to laptops.

-From a laptop, entering Bios is almost no different from the instructions described above for ordinary PCs, you just need to press other buttons.
-The only difficulty may be that the device loads very quickly and you do not have time to press the desired key.
+From a laptop, logging into Bios is almost no different from the instructions described above for regular PCs, you just need to press different buttons.
+The only difficulty may be that the device boots up very quickly and you don’t have time to press the right key.
 On some models, you can press the Pause key to pause the system boot.
-So, most often, to enter the BIOS from a laptop, the F2, F10, F12 keys are used.
-The rarest case is keyboard shortcuts like Ctrl+Esc or Ctrl+S etc.
+So, most often, the keys F2, F10, F12 are used to enter the BIOS from a laptop.
+The most rare case is keyboard shortcuts such as Ctrl+Esc or Ctrl +S, etc.

 To enter the same keys are pressed, nothing special.

-Now I will sign the BIOS entry for several laptop models.
+Now I will describe the BIOS entry for several laptop models.

 Acer laptops– you need to hold down the F1, Del or F2 keys

-Lenovo laptops- usually F12, if it doesn't help, try F1 or F2
+Lenovo laptops– usually F12, if that doesn’t help, try F1 or F2

-Asus laptops- for most models, the Esc key.
-Models that start with x or k use the F8 key.
+Asus laptops– for most models, the Esc key.
+Models that begin with x or k use the F8 key.

-Toshiba laptops- Key F1 or Esc, sometimes F12
+Toshiba laptops– F1 or Esc key, sometimes F12

 Sony laptops– Keys F1, F2, or F3

-HP laptops- Keys F9, or first Esc, and then F9
+HP laptops– F9 keys, or first Esc and then F9

 Samsung laptops– Hold down the Esc key